adeonir/adeonir/README.md

 - Working as a <strong>Front-End Developer</strong> at [FinBits](https://finbits.com.br)
 - Always looking forward to learn more about CSS, Javascript, tests and design systems
+- I also have some studies and other stuff on my [AdeonirLabs](https://github.com/adeonirlabs) organization

 ### Skills